Darlanio/Darlanio/README.md

 - 👋 Hi, I’m @Darlanio
 - 👀 I’m interested in software development in general and application development for Android, with or without neural network specifically.
-- 🌱 I’m currently learning the new features of .NET Core 6.0 / C# 10.0.
+- 🌱 I’m currently learning Japanese, new features of C# and Machine Learning.
 - 💞️ I’m not looking to collaborate on anything at the moment.
-- 📫 You can email me or phone me, which ever suits you best... but only if you have my email or phonenumber of course. ;-)
+- 📫 Sorry, you are not able to contact me.

 <!---
 Darlanio/Darlanio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.